What is mplex?

 mplex also doesn’t limit how many streams a peer can open.

-Yamux should be used over mplex in libp2p.
-As it natively supports flow control, it is better suited for applications that require the transfer of large amounts of data.
+If you need a dedicated muxer, Yamux should be used (overall, QUIC should be preferred over TCP)..
+Yamux natively supports flow control, it is better suited for applications that require the transfer of large amounts of data.

 Until recently, the reason mplex was still supported was compatibility with js-libp2p, which didn’t have yamux support.
 Now that js-libp2p has gained yamux support, mplex should only be used to provide backward-compatibility with legacy nodes.